ttlion/sdtDBN/README.md

 # Graphical User Interface (GUI) of the sdtDBN program

-While this website explains how to use the sdtDBN program using the command line, there is also a GUI available.
+While this webpage explains how to use the sdtDBN program using the command line, there is also a GUI available.
 Check [https://ttlion.github.io/sdtDBNsGUI/](https://ttlion.github.io/sdtDBNsGUI/), where details on how to use the developed GUI are provided, together with the most recent version of the GUI.

 # Program's usage